 I wanted a grown-up yard this summer.

-Talked myself into it I did!
-We were gonna go CAMPING.
+We had actually planned to go CAMPING.
 LOTS.
-We would not need the pool.
+So we would not need the pool.
 Spend the chlorine funds on campground fun instead.
 We had it all planned out.

 Truth be told, inflatable pools are pretty easy keepers and well worth it.
-You can either treat them with chlorine and other suggested pool chemicals (which we do) or you can get a salt water system.
+You can either treat the water with chlorine and other suggested pool chemicals (which we do) or you can get a salt water system.

-So… here’s how to set up an inflatable pool!
+So… here’s how to set up an inflatable pool, so you too can enjoy your own summer staycation right in your own backyard!

 This post contains some Amazon affiliate links in which I earn a small percentage from qualifying purchases through these links, at no extra cost to you.
 Thank-you for helping to support my blog!